The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

 A few things worth noticing before moving on:

-- `list()` returns only `user_id` and `username` — it deliberately hides the `password` field
+- Every method returns only `user_id` and `username` — the password is **never** sent back to a caller
-- `findByUsername()` is the *only* function that returns the full user object including `password` — the login controller needs it to compare passwords
+- `findByUsername()` is used only by `register` to check whether a username is already taken — because it returns no password, it's safe to hand back to the controller as-is
-- Every other function hides the password in its return value — the caller never needs to see it back
+- `validatePassword()` handles login: it does the internal lookup, compares the password, and returns `{ user_id, username }` on success or `null` on failure — the controller never touches the password field directly

 These conventions carry over directly to the Postgres version.